Duke-PL-Course/duke-pl-course.github.com/source/resources/index.markdown

 <h2 id="vim">Vim</h2>

-If you are you vim user or feel adventurous, ask Kevin Gao for his vim configuration and plugins.
+If you are a vim user or would like to use vim for this course, then you can find the recommended plugins and configuration files in [this archive](https://www.dropbox.com/s/bka5j2rkobq0gxu/vimdotfiles.tgz).

 <h2 id="language-specific-resources">Language Specific Resources</h2>